vbsw/freeglut/README.md

 # freeglut

 ## Abstract
 This is freeglut binding for the programming language Go.
-It works on linux.

-## Installation

-	go get github.com/vitalibaumtrok/freeglut
-	go install github.com/vitalibaumtrok/freeglut

-To update the package type

-	go get -u github.com/vitalibaumtrok/freeglut

-_Note: You need freeglut, the programming language Go and git to run these commands._

 ## Development
 Programming language Go is used.
 The freeglut functions are not binded, yet.

 The reference for the freeglut functions is taken from <http://freeglut.sourceforge.net/docs/api.php>.

+## Installation

+### Linux
+Install the programming language Go as described here <https://golang.org/doc/install>.
+Install Git and freeglut.

+If you don't have this project already get it with

+	$ go get github.com/vitalibaumtrok/freeglut

+otherwise update it with

+	$ go get -u github.com/vitalibaumtrok/freeglut

+Compile it with

+	$ go install github.com/vitalibaumtrok/freeglut

+### Windows
+Install the programming language Go as described here <https://golang.org/doc/install>.
+Install Git.

+If you don't have this project already get it with (run this preferably from the Git Bash)

+	$ go get github.com/vitalibaumtrok/freeglut

+otherwise update it with

+	$ go get -u github.com/vitalibaumtrok/freeglut

+Cgo needs another compiler to compile c files.
+On a 64 bit system a 64 bit compiler is needed.
+I tried it with the gcc.
+MinGW provides only 32 bit binaries.
+So go to <http://tdm-gcc.tdragon.net> to download 64 bit gcc binaries.
+Install it.

+Then download freeglut from <http://www.transmissionzero.co.uk/software/freeglut-devel/> and unpack it for example in

+	C:/Users/Alice/Downloads/freeglut

+Then open the file github.com/vitalibaumtrok/freeglut/freeglut.go and change the first line in

+	// #cgo LDFLAGS: -lGL -lGLU -lglut
+	// #include <stdlib.h>
+	// #include <GL/glut.h>
+	// #include "gofunctions.h"

+to

+	// #cgo LDFLAGS: -IC:/Users/Alice/Downloads/freeglut/include -LC:/Users/Alice/Downloads/freeglut/bin/x64 -l:freeglut.dll
+	// #include <stdlib.h>
+	// #include <GL/glut.h>
+	// #include "gofunctions.h"

+Compile the binding with

+	$ go install github.com/vitalibaumtrok/glut

 ## Example
 	package main